Why Does God Allow Miscarriages? What Judaism, Christianity, and Islam Teach

 FAQs

-Is miscarriage a punishment from God?
+Is miscarriage a punishment from God in Christianity?

 How does Islam view the soul of a miscarried baby?